 ML14 continues the trend of including diorama backdrops printed on the insert card.
 Cut it out, stick in in the included stand and you've got a nifty little scene for your figure.
 Longshot has a scene of Mojoworld, with Spiral and four X-Babies: Sugah, Shower, Wolvie and L'il Havok.
 Yeah, he doesn't get a cute name.
 Since the X-Babies (and the Mitey 'Vengers) were considered as pack-ins for ML14, their appearance here is a nice nod to the accessories that could have been.

-Considering that this figure gets costume details right that only the most die-hard fanboys care about, you have to wonder if ToyBiz got Longshot's original artist, Art Adams, to design the toy.
+Considering that Phil Ramirez' sculpt gets costume details right that only the most die-hard fanboys care about, you have to wonder if ToyBiz got Longshot's original artist, Art Adams, to design the toy.
 They've been using him for a lot of stuff recently: mostly pretending that Jack Kirby never existed.
-If they did use Art's art, then it's nice to finally see his great style somewhere it belongs.
-If they didn't use it, then they really missed a perfect opportunity.
+If they did use Art's art, then it's nice to finally see his great style somewhere it belongs; if they didn't use it, then they really missed a perfect opportunity.